nicolas-van/widget.js/docs/tutorial.rst

 Presentation of widget.js
 ------------------------

-widget.js is a lightweight framework in JavaScript to separate web applications in multiples manageable components called widgets_.
+widget.js is a lightweight framework in JavaScript to separate web applications in multiples reusable components called widgets_.

 .. _widgets: https://en.wikipedia.org/wiki/Widget_(GUI)